Skip to main content

 A fringe Israeli group has sparked outrage after it deployed balloons to southern Lebanon that carried messages ordering residents to evacuate.

-Ori Tzafon, also known as the Movement for Settlement in South Lebanon, sent the ballons from the Israeli settlements of Hanita and Adaamit earlier this week, that urged Lebanese residents to leave the 'Jew-owned land.'
+Ori Tzafon, also known as the Movement for Settlement in South Lebanon, sent the ballons from the Israeli settlements of Hanita and Adaamit earlier this week, urging Lebanese residents to leave the 'Jew-owned land.'

 The leaflets were written in Hebrew and Arabic and instructed residents to evacuate to western parts of Lebanon.

 "Warning!
 This is Israeli land and belongs to the Jews.
-You must evacuate immediately," read the cards, accompanied by a map of southern Lebanon with arrows pointing to areas westward.
+You must evacuate immediately," read the leaflets which included a map of southern Lebanon with arrows pointing to areas westward.

 "When did God promise Israelis Lebanon too?!
 I must have missed it!" posted one user on X.